-- The Sticker Price: The number that is printed on a car’s window sticker reflects the MSRP, or Manufacturer's Suggested Retail Price, and please note the use of the word, "suggested."
-Dealers have the power to charge whatever they want to for a particular vehicle, and this is especially true for used cars.
-You should understand that it will be more difficult to talk down a price on a vehicle that is heavily in demand than it will be to get a deep discount on a car that has been over-produced.
+- The Sticker Price: The number that’s printed on a car’s window sticker reflects the MSRP, or Manufacturer's Suggested Retail Price – and please note the word "suggested."
+Dealerships have the power to charge whatever they want for a particular vehicle, and this is especially true for used cars.
+You should understand that it’s more difficult to get a big discount on a vehicle that's heavily in demand than it is on a car that has been over-produced.

-- Your Trade-In: To help you get the most for the vehicle that you're trading in for your auto loan, make sure that the car is clean, both inside and out.
-It will also be helpful if you're able to provide the maintenance records for the car in order to prove that the vehicle has been cared for.
-And you should have an idea as to what other models like yours are selling for in your area, and you can research this by using valuation sites such as NADAguides.
+- Your Trade-in: To help you get the most for the vehicle you're trading in, make sure that it’s clean both inside and out (preferably detailed).
+It’s also helpful if you're able to provide the maintenance records in order to prove that it’s been well maintained.
+You should get an idea of what similar models are selling for in your area, and you can research this by using valuation sites such as NADAguides.

-- Your Interest Rate: Your credit rating is essential when negotiating a good interest rate.
-Request copies of your credit reports (from all three major reporting bureaus) well in advance of going to the dealership, so that you will know how much negotiating power you have.
-Also, putting down a substantial down payment, close to 20 percent of the car’s selling price, may earn you a better interest rate.
+- Your Interest Rate: Your credit rating is essential when shopping for the best interest rate.
+Request copies of your credit reports (from all three major reporting bureaus) well in advance, and try getting pre-approved before going to a dealership, so you know how much negotiating power you have.
+Also, making a substantial down payment, close to 20 percent of the car’s selling price, may earn you a better interest rate.

-- Extended Warranties, Gap Insurance and Accessories: All of the add-ons are optional, and if you decide that you want one or any warranty with your auto loan, you absolutely can negotiate the price that you will pay.
+- Extended Warranties, GAP Insurance, and Accessories: All add-ons are optional, and if you decide that you want one or more with your auto loan, you can also negotiate the price that you pay for these items.
 Also, remember that you don't have to purchase any of them at the dealership, since they're all available from outside sources.

 - Sales Tax